On the Surjectivity of Certain Maps: Acknowledgments

-It is a pleasure to thank my mentor Prof. B. Sury for his support, encouragement and useful comments.
-The author is supported by an Indian Statistical Institute (ISI) Grant in the position of the Visiting Scientist at ISI Bangalore, India.
+The author thanks the referee profusely for going through the paper and suggesting improvements.
+The author also thanks his mentor Prof. B. Sury for his support, encouragement and useful comments.
+The author is supported by Indian Statistical Institute (ISI) grant as a visiting scientist at ISI Bangalore, India.

 \cprime{$'$}